 In 2015 the UN Statistical Commission established the Inter-Agency Expert Group on SDG (Sustainable Development Goals) Indicators (IAEG-SDGs) to develop and implement a global indicator framework for the SDGs and their targets.
-This framework was developed and adopted by the General Assembly on Work of the Statistical Commission in July 2017 (as set out in the Annex of UN General Assembly Resolution A/RES/71/313).2 To facilitate the implementation of this framework, all indicators are classified into three tiers based on their methodological development and availability of data at a global level, as follows:
+This framework was developed and adopted by the General Assembly on Work of the Statistical Commission in July 2017 (as set out in the Annex of UN General Assembly Resolution A/RES/71/313).
+To facilitate the implementation of this framework, all indicators are classified into three tiers based on their methodological development and availability of data at a global level, as follows:

-- Tier I: indicator is conceptually clear, established methodology and standards are available and data are regularly produced by countries; - Tier II: indicator is conceptually clear, established methodology and standards are available but data are not regularly produced by countries - Tier III: no established methodology or standards are available for the indicator or methodology/standards are being developed or tested for the indicator.3
+- Tier I: indicator is conceptually clear, established methodology and standards are available and data are regularly produced by countries; - Tier II: indicator is conceptually clear, established methodology and standards are available but data are not regularly produced by countries - Tier III: no established methodology or standards are available for the indicator or methodology/standards are being developed or tested for the indicator.2

-To inform the high-level political forum on progress towards the Sustainable Development Goals, annual reports are produced under the auspices of the Secretary-General in cooperation with the United Nations based on this global indicator framework (UN Economic and Social Council, March 2017).4 The indicators presented in the progress report represent global, regional and sub-regional aggregates calculated from data produced by national statistical systems (para.
-2 and as directed by Resolution A/RES/71/313).^{5, 6} These data are aggregated by international agencies / custodians, who may adjust national data for international comparability or estimate missing values using Tier I or Tier II approaches outlined above when countries have no data on the indicators themselves.
+To inform the high-level political forum on progress towards the Sustainable Development Goals, annual reports are produced under the auspices of the Secretary-General in cooperation with the United Nations based on this global indicator framework (UN Economic and Social Council, March 2017).3 The indicators presented in the progress report represent global, regional and sub-regional aggregates calculated from data produced by national statistical systems (para.
+2 and as directed by Resolution A/RES/71/313). ^{4, 5} These data are aggregated by international agencies / custodians, who may adjust national data for international comparability or estimate missing values using Tier I or Tier II approaches outlined above when countries have no data on the indicators themselves.

 National statistical offices face significant reporting requirements, with respect to the SDGs and other conventions and processes.
-The SEEA (System of Environmental-Economic Accounting) is a multi-purpose statistical framework and provides an opportunity to streamline the production of SDG Indicators with an environmental dimension with other demands for environmental-economic statistics.
-For example, mainstreaming the environment into development and economic planning, reporting under the other Rio conventions (United Nations Convention on Biological Diversity, Framework Convention on Climate Change and Convention to Combat Desertification) and understanding the distribution and status of a country's natural capital wealth.
-This will not only reduce the data processing demands on national statistical agencies,
+The SEEA (System of Environmental-Economic Accounting) is a multipurpose statistical framework, and provides an opportunity to streamline the production of SDG Indicators with an environmental dimension with other demands for environmental-economic statistics.
+For example, mainstreaming the environment into development and economic planning, reporting under the other Rio conventions and understanding the distribution and status of a country's natural capital wealth.
+This will not only reduce the data processing demands on national statistical agencies, but also on custodian agencies who have to apply agreed global methodologies where national data gaps emerge.